Within the Department of Veterans Affairs there exists the Veterans Benefits Administration, which has:

 VA benefits are also not subject to estate recovery.

-What do I need to bring to the VA attorney's office?
+What do I need to bring to the VA elder law attorney's office?

 - discharge paperwork (see the Elder Law Attorney Resource Section below for information on how to request military discharge records if not readily available)